Genivia/ugrep/README.md

 - **ugrep** searches cpio, jar, pax, tar and zip archives with option `-z`.
 - **ugrep** searches pdf, doc, docx, xls, xlsx, epub, and more with `--filter` using third-party format conversion utilities as plugins.
+- **ugrep** searches a directory when the FILE argument is a directory, like most Unix/Linux utilities; option `-r` searches directories recursively.
+- **ugrep** does not match hidden files by default like most Unix/Linux utilities (hidden dotfile file matching is enabled with `-.`).
 - **ugrep** regular expression patterns are more expressive than GNU grep and BSD grep POSIX ERE and support Unicode pattern matching.
 Extended regular expression (ERE) syntax is the default (i.e. option `-E` as egrep, whereas